rprashanth507/Modeling-For-Analytics/README.md

 # Modeling For Analytics

-This repository contains concepts and code from some important topics covered in my Modeling For Analytics class under Prof. Syam Menon at UT Dallas.
+This repository contains concepts and code based on some important topics covered in my Modeling For Analytics class under Prof. Syam Menon at UT Dallas.